 WARNING!
 Risk of electric shock.
-It can cause damage to the equipment, injury or death.
+Can cause equipment damage, injury or death.
 Open all local and remote electric power supply disconnect switches and verify with a voltmeter that power is off before working within any electric connection enclosures.
 Service and maintenance work must be performed only by properly trained and qualified personnel and in accordance with applicable regulations and manufacturers' specifications.
 Opening or removing the covers to any equipment may expose personnel to lethal voltages within the unit even when it is apparently not operating and the input wiring is disconnected from the electrical source.

 WARNING!
 Risk of contact with high-speed rotating fan blades.
-It can cause serious injury or death.
+Can cause serious injury or death.
 Open all local and remote electric power-supply disconnect switches, verify with a voltmeter that power is off, and verify that all fan blades have stopped rotating before working in the unit cabinet or on the fan assembly.
 If control voltage is applied, the fan motor can restart without warning after a power failure.